Kerala BJP chief accuses IUML, Jamaat-e-Islami of engaging in 'dangerous' religion politics | Politics

 - India

-Accusing UDF constituent IUML and the Jamaat-e-Islami of engaging ''dangerous politics'' of using religion to defeat the BJP, its Kerala president Rajeev Chandrasekhar on Thursday said his party was focused solely on bringing development to the state.
+Accusing UDF constituent IUML and the Jamaat-e-Islami of engaging in ''dangerous politics'' of using religion to defeat the BJP, the party's Kerala president Rajeev Chandrasekhar on Thursday said the saffron organisation was focused solely on bringing development to the state.

-Chandrasekhar made the remarks at a press conference here, where he also said that Union Home Minister Amit Shah will visit Kerala on January 11 to kick off the BJP's campaign for the upcoming legislative Assembly elections.
+At a press conference here, Chandrasekhar also said that Union Home Minister Amit Shah will visit Kerala on January 11 to kick off the BJP's campaign for the upcoming legislative Assembly elections.

 He alleged that both the Indian Union Muslim League (IUML) and the Jamaat-e-Islami were not interested in development or employment opportunities for the youth and were instead focused only on defeating the BJP.